 29.05 When an Employee works on one (1) of the holidays listed in Clause 29.01, the Employee shall receive either:

-(a) his regular salary plus one and one-half times (1 1/2x) for his normal daily hours worked and two times (2x) for additional hours worked thereafter, or
+(a) their regular salary plus one and one-half times (1 1/2x) for their normal daily hours worked and two times (2x) for additional hours worked thereafter, or

-(b) in lieu of his regular salary, one and one-half times (1 1/2x) for his normal daily hours worked and two times (2x) for additional hours worked thereafter, plus a day off in lieu with pay.
+(b) in lieu of their regular salary, one and one-half times (1 1/2x) for their normal daily hours worked and two times (2x) for additional hours worked thereafter, plus a day off in lieu with pay.

 29.06 When a day off in lieu is granted under Sub-clause 29.05(b) Employees shall have the day off scheduled at a mutually agreeable time within the next three (3) months unless the Employer agrees to extend the time up to a maximum of twelve (12) months.